-- A case must have one main contact.
+- If an external side is required for the process, the cases must have a main contact.
 Every case can have only one main contact.
-It does not need to have additional contacts, but it can have any number of additional contacts.
-The contact represents the external side of a case. - A case does not have to be assigned to a user, but if it is, it can only be assigned to one user at a time.
+It does not need to have additional contacts, but it can have any number of additional contacts. - A case does not have to be assigned to a user, but if it is, it can only be assigned to one user at a time.
 A case does not need to have additional assignees, but it can have any number of additional assignees.
 Assigning a case to a user can be done manually or automatically.
 The users represent the internal side of a case. - A case always has a name, often called case number, a subject, and a case icon.
-The case icon shows the current scope of the case and can have a color indicating the value of a given data - The case header always shows the current process and scope, assignee, and creation date of the case. - The case icon in the Web Client can have (and in most cases does have) a color that represents a certain value of a list.
+The case icon shows the current scope of the case and can have a color indicating the value of a given data field. - The case header always shows the current process and scope, assignee, and creation date of the case.

+The case icon in the Web Client can have (and in most cases does have) a color that represents a certain value of a list.
 Often the priority is used, e.g., high priority cases are displayed in red, medium cases in orange, and low priority cases in yellow.